Signed in as:

 SOURCE, PROCESS, EVOLUTION AND CONTENT

 My sociopolitical interest began unexpectedly in 1991 during a typical Sunday morning at the Boston Museum of Fine Arts cafeteria.
-This is where I had my usual corn muffin and coffee, and casually read the Boston Globe before walking over to the print studio.
+This is where I have my usual corn muffin and coffee, in the morning and casually read the Boston Globe before walking over to the print studio.
 Unknown to me this Sunday morning would be different.

-It began when I came upon a photo reproduction that jumped out from the editorial section, and entered my personal world in a way that was unrealized at the time.
-When I finished reading and began gathering the sections together to leave, the photo came to mind.
-For a moment I experienced a sense of urgency—to rescue this photo from disappearing.
-After a frantic page-by-page search, to my relief, I found it, tearing it from the editorial page and carefully slipping it into my shirt pocket.
-It was the almighty chair of all chairs—the electric chair.
-A chair beyond any subject interest of mine I mused.
+It began during my brakfast ritual reading the Boston Globe when I came upon a photo-reproduction that jumped out from the editorial section, and entered my personal world in a way that was unrealized.
+Finished reading, I left th building and went on merryway when I remembered leaving the newspaper behind, and at the same time the photo-image I had experiencee minutes ago, when the photo came to mind produced a panic attack, and a sense of urgency—to rescue this photo from leaving me.
+After running back to an unoccupied table, seeing the newspaper, To my relief it was still there.
+I franaticaly searced it page-by-page, finally tearing it from the editorial page and carefully slipping it into my shirt pocket.
+It was an almighty chair of all chairs—it was the electric chair.
+A chair beyond any subject of interest of mine I mused.
+However so, this chair had found a place in me that need my attention.

-Arriving at the studio I began the task of completing a few unresolved abstract prints I had in mind at the print studio.
-Surprisingly after my lunch break, on the way back to the studio, the image of the electric chair reentered my thoughts.
-Captivated by its unspoken words, and not knowing why, I felt beholden to make it a chapter in my printmaking journey.
+Returning to the monoprint class-room, I began the task of concluding a few unresolved abstract prints I was working on.
+Surprisingly, the image of the electric chair reentered my thoughts.
+Captivated by the unspoken words, and not knowing why, I felt beholden to make it a chapter in my printmaking 0dyssey.

-I began working on a 6½” h x 4” w aluminum plate, (close to the actual image size in the newspaper) as a test of sorts to see if a painted chair would survive in a powerful way that that would move me.
-It did and more!
+I began working on a 6½” h x 4” w aluminum plate, (close to the actual image size of the newspaper)image as a test to see if the painted chair could survive visually in a powerful way that would move me.
+It did!

 THE FIRST CHAIR, Monotype, Image Size: 6.5" h X 4" w

-I really wanted to paint a much larger image than the actual reproduction but felt an irrational fear not to do so.
+I really wanted to paint a much larger image than a small one but felt an irrational fear not to do so.
 Despite its small size the printed image held up well technically.
 It also had a painterly beauty giving a strong aesthetic presence to its iconic identity, that seemed to mitigate the dark associations suggested by the chair of death.
-Ultimately, this small but painterly image gave me the confidence to embark on an journey of exploring large-scale formats.
+Ultimately, this small but painterly image gave me the confidence to embark on a journey of exploring large-scale formats.

 .

 The larger prints ranged in size from 20” h x 16 w to 30 h x 21”w.
-All the painted images of the chair created at this time met my highest level of expectation.
+All painted images of the chair created at this time met my highest level of expectation.
 Coincidentally the largest of these was selected for a national printmaking show in 1995.
-It was an unusual print because the painted electric chair was printed over an image from the experimental series creating an effect outside the intended look and feel of the series.
+It was an unusual print because the painted electric chair was printed over an image from the experimental series creating a mood outside the intended look and feel of the series.
 To complete the print, it still needed a meaningful title—something profound and true.
-After many, many frustrating attempts, a title finally emerged that was worthy of the image: The Throne of Justice.
-It remains the perfect title with its sociopolitical implications.
+After many, many frustrating attempts, a title finally emerged that was worthy of this iconic image: The Throne of Justice.
+It is a perfect quintessential title with its sociopolitical implications.

 Throne of Justice Monoprint